jlubawy/go-cli/README.md

 If run with no arguments:

     $ ./example
+    Example is a program demonstrating how to use the cli package.

+    Usage:

-    Usage: example command [options]
+        example command [options]

-    Available commands:
+    The commands are:

         echo       echo the provided text

-    Use "example help [command]" for more Information about that command.
+    Use "example help [command]" for more Information about a command.

 Help for a particular sub-command: